 Last week I wrote about how I decided to accept Xah Lee's challenge on Tiling Window Managers.
 After using his workflow for a week I admit it: he won.
 But let me first explain why.

 The problem I've been using Tiling Window Managers for about 3 years now.
 In that time I have visited floating window managers but always gave up and went back to BSPWM or DWM.
+Lately, however, I have experienced a "discomfort" so to speak with Tiling Window Managers and I started to question having so many windows open at the same time.

 There's a very popular blog entry by Xah Lee called "Why Tiling Window Manager Sucks".
 In this post he explains why he hates Tiling Window Managers offering some arguments like "unusable", "esoteric set of keys", "combo keys=RSI" and my favorite "idiotic".